na-na-hi/renget/archive/sfbf5.md

 \>"What are you...AHH!
 AHHHHHHHHH!"
 \>she near-instantly explodes again, ensuring that the both sheets you just washed and the mattress are thoroughly soaked through and ruined now
 \>"Not just yet, I wanna see how far we can go with this..." you smugly retort to her twitching, panting, half-delirious form, her tongue hanging out of her mouth as she fights to stay conscious
-\>if only "capturing" monsters during work was this easy
+\>if only "capturing" monsters during work was this easy%%

-\>"Oh, Gog, fuck me that was amazing..." she moans out, slowly coming back to reality from being rocked into a comatose state by an orgasm equivalent to the pleasure felt by 1000 successful No Nut Novemberers on December 1st
+%darkgreen%\>"Oh, Gog, fuck me that was amazing..." she moans out, slowly coming back to reality from being rocked into a comatose state by an orgasm equivalent to the pleasure felt by 1000 successful No Nut Novemberers on December 1st
 \>"Babe, w-what are you doing?" she asks watching as you pull some kind of strange looking Gunlance with a rounded tip from the closet
 \>you smirk with raunchy excitement, starting the motor inside and feeling the whole thing buzz in your hands, the boys at the Smithy called it a "Vibra-lance"
-\>"What is thaaaaAAAAAAAAAHH!!?" she cums nearly instantaneously from just a touch, doubling over in ecstacy and ensuring your sheets will need a thorough washing
+\>"What is thaaaaAAAAAAAAAHH!!?" she cums nearly instantaneously from just a touch, doubling over in ecstacy and ensuring your sheets will need a thorough washing%%

 ---
 ###*Lagiacrus*